 To be eligible for an id.au domain name, registrants are required to be:

-Note that .id.au names cannot be used for commercial purposes.
+Note that .id.au names cannot be used for commercial purposes - they are strictly for personal and hobbyist use.